Dell’s Irish subsidiary pays $712m in dividends to Dutch-based parent

 Pretax profits almost doubled at Dell Products in the year to February 2019, jumping from $12.75 million to $23.95 million

-One of Dell’s key Irish subsidiaries paid out $712 million (€639 million) in dividends to its Dutch parent entity last year, recently filed accounts show.
+One of Dell’s key Irish subsidiaries paid $712 million (€639 million) in dividends to its Dutch parent entity last year, new accounts show.
+Over the same period, the company received a capital contribution of $557.7 million from its parent.

 Pretax profits almost doubled at Dell Products in the year to February 2019, jumping from $12.75 million to $23.95 million.